 Sometimes the best way to get into game design is to jump right in.
 Getting to see the results of your own work moving on the screen is exciting, and that creative excitement is the best fuel to get into game design.

-On that note, this tutorial will show you how to make a game with Unity–or at least the beginning of one–starting with an idea.
-You will learn a little bit about how to use Unity for 2D projects and you will also learn a good startup method for making games by yourself.
+This tutorial will show you how to begin making a game with Unity, starting with an idea.
+You will learn a little bit about how to make 2D Unity games.
+Additionally, you will learn a good startup method for making Unity 2d games from scratch.

-This tutorial will not make you a full fledged Unity developer or teach you how to code, we’d need a lot more time than we have.
-This will only get you into making something work on screen quickly.
+It’s important to note that this tutorial will not make you a full fledged Unity developer or teach you how to code.
+It will, however, guide you towards making something work on screen quickly.

-I selected Unity because it is one of the most popular free game engines available, and they have an excellent 2D engine, no 3D models needed.
-We also don’t need too much programming.
-Game development with Unity is good for putting together things that have already been built.
-Hollow Knight, a fantastic metroidvania platformer, and Ori and the Blind Forest were created on it.
-It’s perfect for our little indie game.
+Game development with Unity is good for creating things that have already been built.
+Hollow Knight, a fantastic metroidvania platformer, and Ori and the Blind Forest were created on Unity, for example.
+In short, Unity is perfect for designing smaller-scale indie games.

 Step 1: Idea